Whandthow/Whandthow/README.md

       <br/>
       <strong>Polyglot Engineering</strong>
       <br/><br/>
-      Choosing the right language for the right problem &mdash; Java for backbone, Python for tooling, C# for performance, TS for the web.
+      Choosing the right language for the right problem - Java for backbone, Python for tooling, C# for performance, TS for the web.
     </td>
   </tr>
 </table>